GinsengHoney/qinghong-shao/index.md

 ## About Me

-I am a first-year PhD student in the Department of Computer Science at the University of New Mexico.
-I am conducting research in the Hand and Machine Group, with Leah Buechley as my research advisor.
-My research interests focus on developing new programming environments for computational design, 3D printing, and Developing technologies and techniques that integrate computation, fabrication, and craft.
+I am a first-year PhD student in the Department of Computer Science at the **University of New Mexico**.
+I am conducting research in the **Hand and Machine Group**, with **Leah Buechley** as my research advisor.
+My research interests focus on developing new programming environments for **Computational Design, 3D Printing**， and Developing technologies and techniques that integrate computation, fabrication, and craft.
 I will officially start my studies in the Fall of 2024.

-Prior to this, from 2020 to 2024, I studied at the School of Software Engineering at Jiangxi Agricultural University.
-My previous research interests were focused on artificial intelligence technologies, image recognition, image style transfer, and 3D reconstruction, under the guidance of my advisor Yingqiong Peng.
+Prior to this, from 2020 to 2024, I studied at the School of Software Engineering at **Jiangxi Agricultural University**.
+My previous research interests were focused on **Artificial Intelligence Technologies, Image Recognition, Image Style Transfer, and 3D reconstruction**, under the guidance of my advisor **Yingqiong Peng**.
 I successfully graduated in June 2024 with a Bachelor of Engineering degree and was honored as an Outstanding Graduate.

-In the summer of 2023, I participated in a short-term study program at the Hong Kong Polytechnic University.
+In the summer of 2023, I participated in a short-term study program at the **Hong Kong Polytechnic University**.

 In my free time, I enjoy reading historical books about the dynasties of China, and I also like outdoor activities such as hiking and swimming.